Borna disease: Psychiatric disease

 There is some evidence that there may be a relationship between BoDV-1 infection and psychiatric disease.

 In 1990, Janice E. Clements and colleagues reported in the journal Science that antibodies to a protein encoded by the BoDV-1 genome are found in the blood of patients with behavioral disorders.
-In the early 1990s, researchers in Germany, America, and Japan conducted an investigation of 5000 patients with psychiatric disorders were 5x more likely to test positive for BoDV-1 antibodies.
+In the early 1990s, researchers in Germany, America, and Japan conducted an investigation of 5000 patients with psychiatric disorders, and found they were 5x more likely to test positive for BoDV-1 antibodies.
 Subsequent studies have also presented evidence for an association between BoDV-1 and human psychiatric disorders.
 However, not all researchers consider the link between BoDV-1 and human psychiatric disease to be conclusively proven.
 A study published in 2003 found no BoDV-1 antibodies in 62 patients with the deficit form of schizophrenia.

 Additional evidence for a role of BoDV-1 in psychiatric disorders comes from reports that the drug amantadine, which is used to treat influenza infections, has had some success in treating depression and clearing BoDV-1 infection.